 Tips to Steer Clear of Employee Phishing Scams

 More than likely, your employees have been targeted by a phishing scam at some point.
 While some of these scams can be easy to spot, phishing criminals are increasingly more sophisticated and customized in their attacks, which makes them harder to recognize.
-This year alone, the FBI has warned of multiple employee phishing scams (i.e., February and September 2018 attacks) where scammers are masquerading as employers’ HR departments, targeting employees directly.
+This year alone, the FBI and IRS have warned of multiple phishing scams (i.e., February, September and December 2018 attacks).

 What can you do about it?